joeknock90/Single-GPU-Passthrough/README.md

 * Can only use one OS at a time.
 	- Once the VM is running, it's basically like running that as your main OS.
 You  will be logged out of your user on the host, but will be unable to manage the host locally at all.
 You can still use ssh/vnc/xrdp to manage the host.
 * There are still some quirks (I need your help to iron these out!)
-* Using virtual disk images could be a performance hit on some I/O loads
+* Using virtual disk images could be a performance hit on some cases
 	- You can still use raw partitions/lvm/pass through raw disks, but lose the more robust snapshot and management features
 * If you DO have a second video card, solutions like looking-glass are WAYYY more convenient and need active testing and development.
 * All VMs must be run as root.
 There are security considerations to be made there.
 This model requires a level of risk acceptance.